guttih/WaterMixer/docs/Development/ProductRequirements.md

    * __John__ is a 30 years old DIY kind a guy.
 John knows a little programming, knows about GitHub and knows JavaScript.
 He understands the concept of a API and what a PID controller does, but is no specialist.

-   * __Kamila__ is a non 11 years old non technical kind a girl.
-She knows how to use a computer and a phone and knows how to use a web browser.
+   * __Kamila__ is a 11 years old non technical kind a girl.
+She knows how to use a web browser on a phone and a computer.

 Table column description:
-  * __Feature Id__ Short one word name of feature
+  * __Feature Id__ A short, unique, one word name of a feature
   * __User Story__ As a [persona], I [want to], [so that]
   * __P__ Priority/Importance of the feature.
 Available values: `H` `N` `L`.
 Where H=High, N=Normal and L = Low.
   * __R__ Feature is selected into a release numbered something.
 Read about [Releases].